Check out our YouTube Channel!

 Tulane has kept it simple with its classic supplemental questions, so we’ll make this introduction brief.
 We’ve said it before and we’ll say it again: a straightforward supplement is a demand for perfection.
 So don’t overlook these quickie questions: read our guide instead!

-Okay, can we talk about this word limit?
-And don’t even get us started on the parenthetical “optional.”
-In a nutshell, Tulane is saying, “Do what you want.”
-But we’ve got some suggestions of our own.
-First and foremost, this essay is not optional (despite what it may say).
 A classic why essay like this one is a time-honored supplement tradition, and your answer can reveal a lot to admissions about your potential fit and overall commitment to the school.
 Not writing it implies that you might not have a reason to apply; in which case, why are you wasting everyone’s time?
 Spend some time on the Tulane website and get to know the school.
 Explore all areas of social and academic life to build your list of reasons.
-And while you could technically write 800 words, keep in mind that admissions’ time is limited.
-The more you write, the less time they have to spend reading each word.
-Strike a happy medium and aim for 300 words or so.
+Think about where you’d like to be five or ten years from now – your career or the impact you’d like to have or even just a geographic location.
+How will a Tulane education help you get there?

-This brand new prompt for the 2021-22 admissions cycle reminds us of the Common App’s first prompt, which asks applicants to discuss, among other things, an element of their background or identity that is crucial to understanding them.
+This prompt reminds us of the Common App’s first prompt, which asks applicants to discuss, among other things, an element of their background or identity that is crucial to understanding them.
 We recommend approaching this prompt with a similar mindset: What about your history or background sets you apart from your peers?
 How do you define yourself?
 What, in your short time on this earth, has helped shape the person you are today?
 Show admissions that you will add to the wide range of multicultural experiences and perspectives of Tulane’s student body.